 - Organizations We Support

 - Music in Exile is traveling the world to record the songs and stories of people displaced by war and violence.
-Recently there have been some meaningful articles published about Music in Exile:

 - Journey’s End which assists families approved for permanent resettlement in the US.
 In the past two decades we have helped Vietnamese, Cambodian, Ethiopian, Ukrainian, Russian-Armenian, and Bosnian refugees.